wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * WordPress PingBack Vulnerability Protection feature.
 This firewall feature allows the user to prohibit access to the xmlrpc.php file in order to protect against certain vulnerabilities in the pingback functionality.
 This is also helpful to block bots from constantly accessing the xmlrpc.php file and wasting your server resource.
 * Ability to block fake Googlebots from crawling your site.
 * Ability to prevent image hotlinking.
 Use this to prevent others from hotlinking your images.
+* Ability to log all 404 events on your site.
+You can also choose to automatically block IP addresses that are hitting too many 404s.

 = Brute force login attack prevention =
 * Instantly block Brute Force Login Attacks via our special Cookie-Based Brute Force Login Prevention feature.
 This firewall functionality will block all login attempts from people and bots.